dCache/dcache/docs/UserGuide/src/main/markdown/macaroons.md

 is `2022-02-02T09:51:22.840Z`.
 The key describes what kind of caveat this is and the value provides the details for this specific restriction.
-Using this example, the key (`before`) indicates that this caveat limits the macaroons validity, while the value part (`2022-02-02T09:51:22.840Z`) describes when the macaroon becomes invalid.
+Using this example, the key (`before`) indicates that this caveat limits the macaroon's validity, while the value part (`2022-02-02T09:51:22.840Z`) describes when the macaroon becomes invalid.